Advice > Software engineering

 Here at IGotAnOffer, we believe in data-driven interview preparation and have used Glassdoor data to identify the types of questions that are most frequently asked at Amazon.

-For coding interviews, we've broken down the questions you'll be asked into subcategories (e.g. Arrays / Strings , Graphs / Trees , etc.), so that you can prioritize the most common ones in your preparation.
+For coding interviews, we've broken down the questions you'll be asked into subcategories (e.g. Arrays / Strings, Graphs / Trees, etc.) so that you can prioritize the most common ones in your preparation.

 In addition, we've also listed 10 system design and 40+ behavioral questions asked at Amazon below.
 Let's start with coding questions.

-2.1 Coding questions
+3.1 Coding questions

-Amazon coding interview questions
+Amazon SDE coding questions

 Amazon software development engineers solve some of the most difficult problems the company faces with code.
 It's therefore essential that they have strong problem-solving skills.